 2. Get Viewers to Watch Multiple Videos

-Viewers who’ve watched several videos from your channel are much more likely to see your videos in their suggestions.
+Viewers who’ve already watched several videos from your channel are much more likely to see more of your videos in their suggestions.

 The first step to earning multiple views is to put out a lot of engaging videos within your niche (we’ll talk more about niching down in a moment).
 While it’s true that this is a lot of work, you’ll want to publish regularly anyway.